tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“Ten seconds after you finish listening, someone will knock on your front door.
-Don’t open it.”
+"Ten seconds after you finish listening, someone will knock on your front door.
+Don't open it."